-Guidance: Sometimes students, staff, or officers of the University may have serious concerns about the wellbeing of a student and feel it inappropriate to trigger a disciplinary process.
-If this is the case, then the University may review the student's fitness in accordance with the Student Engagement Procedures and may choose to suspend any disciplinary proceedings pending the outcome of that fitness process.
-The Student Engagement Procedure is designed to place the student's wellbeing at the centre of decision-making, while also ensuring the good order of the University and the wellbeing of staff, other students, and officers.
+Guidance: Sometimes students, staff, or officers of the University may have serious concerns about the wellbeing of a student, and feel it inappropriate to trigger a disciplinary process.
+If this is the case, then the University may review the student's fitness in accordance with the Fitness for Study Policy and may choose to suspend any disciplinary proceedings pending the outcome of that fitness process.
+The Fitness for Study policy is designed to place the student's wellbeing at the centre of decision-making, while also ensuring the good order of the University and the wellbeing of staff, other students, and officers.